 Like many travellers, I have a bucket list.
 (Or wish list – whatever you wanna call it).
 Mine was never physically written down until recently, but I’ve had some kind of mental travel list since I was a teenager.
 The kinds of destinations that make it to my bucket list are places of outstanding natural beauty, relics and ruins of past civilisations, stunningly beautiful landmarks.

-The list ebbed and flowed through the years as my interests changed, expanded, or contracted.
+The bucket list ebbed and flowed through the years as my interests changed, expanded, or contracted.
 But when I wanted to make major travel decisions, I consulted the bucket list, even if I couldn’t yet afford to pick one of those places.
 Long-range travel for an Asian, in the Gen X era, is an incredible privilege even if you were middle class.

 - The Universe ordered me to Barnsley.